tmtsoftware/msocket/README.md

 1. msocket-api: platform agnostic APIs that must be implemented by each services and their clients
-2. msocket-impl: Akka-Http based implementation of helpers utilities for service writers, and transport implementations for Http and Websocket
+2. msocket-impl: Pekko-Http based implementation of helpers utilities for service writers, and transport implementations for Http and Websocket
 3. msocket-impl-rsocket: RSocket-Java based implementation of helpers utilities for service writers, and transport implementation for RSocket